Datura-ai/smart-scrape/docs/running_a_miner.md

 ```

 ### 3. Configure and Run the Miner
-Configure and launch the miner using PM2.
-Set `CUDA_VISIBLE_DEVICES` to your preferred GPU and adjust the following parameters:
+Configure and launch the miner using PM2:

 ```sh
 pm2 start neurons/miners/miner.py \